StefanMiloj/Bus-Tracker/README.md

 # Bus-Tracker

-Project that tracks the route of a bus, triangulating the bus' longitude and latitude.
+Project that tracks the route of a bus, which pulls the longitude and latitude from a specific file of a specific bus.